 Some young people require special educational provision because they have additional needs or a disability which prevents or hinders them from making use of the educational facilities generally provided.
-These difficulties can be age related and may fluctuate over time.
 Many young people with Visual Impairment (VI), Hearing Impairment (HI) or a Multi-Sensory Impairment (MSI) will require specialist support and/or equipment to access their learning, or rehabilitation support.
 Children and young people with an MSI have a combination of vision and hearing difficulties.
 Some young people with a Physical Disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers.